Food history collection

 Milk, Grain, and Everyday Fermentation

-Fermentation also transformed milk and grain into foods that stored longer, tasted deeper, and fed large communities: yogurt, cheese, bread, and beer.
+Fermentation also transformed milk, grain, and fish into foods that stored longer, tasted deeper, and fed large communities: yogurt, cheese, bread, sourdough, beer, and Roman garum.

 Yogurt